Duncker Streett & Co. Inc. Sells 242 Shares of Lockheed Martin Co. (NYSE:LMT)

 Duncker Streett & Co.
-Inc. trimmed its holdings in shares of Lockheed Martin Co.
-(NYSE:LMT – Free Report) by 10.2% during the first quarter, Holdings Channel.com reports.
-The fund owned 2,140 shares of the aerospace company’s stock after selling 242 shares during the quarter.
+Inc. lessened its position in Lockheed Martin Co.
+(NYSE:LMT – Free Report) by 10.2% in the 1st quarter, Holdings Channel reports.
+The firm owned 2,140 shares of the aerospace company’s stock after selling 242 shares during the period.
 Duncker Streett & Co.
-Inc.’s holdings in Lockheed Martin were worth $1,012,000 as of its most recent filing with the SEC.
+Inc.’s holdings in Lockheed Martin were worth $1,012,000 at the end of the most recent quarter.

-A number of other hedge funds have also bought and sold shares of the business.
-Regent Peak Wealth Advisors LLC increased its position in Lockheed Martin by 6.4% during the first quarter.
-Regent Peak Wealth Advisors LLC now owns 6,144 shares of the aerospace company’s stock worth $2,905,000 after acquiring an additional 369 shares during the period.
-Essex Savings Bank grew its stake in Lockheed Martin by 3.5% during the first quarter.
-Essex Savings Bank now owns 2,153 shares of the aerospace company’s stock worth $1,018,000 after buying an additional 73 shares in the last quarter.
-Oak Harbor Wealth Partners LLC grew its stake in Lockheed Martin by 28.2% during the first quarter.
-Oak Harbor Wealth Partners LLC now owns 899 shares of the aerospace company’s stock worth $425,000 after buying an additional 198 shares in the last quarter.
-Asio Capital LLC grew its stake in Lockheed Martin by 1.7% during the first quarter.
-Asio Capital LLC now owns 7,507 shares of the aerospace company’s stock worth $3,549,000 after buying an additional 125 shares in the last quarter.
-Finally, McAdam LLC acquired a new stake in Lockheed Martin during the first quarter worth about $260,000.
-75.28% of the stock is owned by institutional investors.
+Several other large investors have also recently bought and sold shares of the company.
+Charles Schwab Investment Management Inc. increased its stake in Lockheed Martin by 7.0% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 5,849,054 shares of the aerospace company’s stock valued at $2,821,626,000 after purchasing an additional 382,510 shares in the last quarter.
+Geode Capital Management LLC boosted its holdings in shares of Lockheed Martin by 0.3% in the fourth quarter.
+Geode Capital Management LLC now owns 4,387,684 shares of the aerospace company’s stock valued at $2,132,545,000 after buying an additional 11,855 shares during the period.
+Moneta Group Investment Advisors LLC boosted its holdings in shares of Lockheed Martin by 81,305.4% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 1,907,328 shares of the aerospace company’s stock valued at $927,896,000 after buying an additional 1,904,985 shares during the period.
+Two Sigma Advisers LP boosted its holdings in shares of Lockheed Martin by 26.9% in the fourth quarter.
+Two Sigma Advisers LP now owns 886,300 shares of the aerospace company’s stock valued at $431,176,000 after buying an additional 188,100 shares during the period.
+Finally, Deutsche Bank AG boosted its holdings in shares of Lockheed Martin by 24.6% in the fourth quarter.
+Deutsche Bank AG now owns 822,427 shares of the aerospace company’s stock valued at $400,103,000 after buying an additional 162,259 shares during the period.
+Institutional investors own 75.28% of the company’s stock.

-Lockheed Martin (NYSE:LMT – Free Report) last posted its earnings results on Tuesday, April 18th.
-The aerospace company reported $6.43 EPS for the quarter, topping the consensus estimate of $6.08 by $0.35.
+Lockheed Martin (NYSE:LMT – Free Report) last issued its quarterly earnings data on Tuesday, April 18th.
+The aerospace company reported $6.43 earnings per share for the quarter, beating the consensus estimate of $6.08 by $0.35.
+The company had revenue of $15.13 billion for the quarter, compared to analyst estimates of $15.01 billion.
 Lockheed Martin had a net margin of 8.60% and a return on equity of 67.75%.
-The business had revenue of $15.13 billion for the quarter, compared to the consensus estimate of $15.01 billion.
-During the same period last year, the company earned $6.44 EPS.
-The firm’s revenue was up 1.1% compared to the same quarter last year.
-As a group, research analysts expect that Lockheed Martin Co. will post 26.77 earnings per share for the current year.
+The company’s revenue was up 1.1% on a year-over-year basis.
+During the same period in the prior year, the firm earned $6.44 earnings per share.
+Equities analysts anticipate that Lockheed Martin Co. will post 26.77 EPS for the current fiscal year.

 Lockheed Martin Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Friday, September 22nd.
-Shareholders of record on Friday, September 1st will be issued a dividend of $3.00 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, September 22nd.
+Stockholders of record on Friday, September 1st will be given a $3.00 dividend.
+This represents a $12.00 annualized dividend and a dividend yield of 2.61%.
 The ex-dividend date is Thursday, August 31st.
-This represents a $12.00 annualized dividend and a yield of 2.61%.
-Lockheed Martin’s payout ratio is 54.84%.
+Lockheed Martin’s payout ratio is presently 54.84%.

 Lockheed Martin Corporation, a security and aerospace company, engages in the research, design, development, manufacture, integration, and sustainment of technology systems, products, and services worldwide.
 It operates through four segments: Aeronautics, Missiles and Fire Control, Rotary and Mission Systems, and Space.